cc13qq/PFD/README.md

 ├── main.py
 ├── ...
 ```

+### Dataset
+We use official CIFAR10 and ImageNet100 datasets for training.
+All of the adversarial data are generated using [torchattacks](https://github.com/Harry24k/adversarial-attacks-pytorch).
+The training and testing datasets are available [here](https://drive.google.com/drive/folders/1LNanBnj8_g34vhWl6ny8uWH48kG7HoCp?usp=sharing).
+Download these datasets and unzip them in the ```/data``` folder.

 Generate noise by gen_noise.py and extract distribution by gen_dist.py.
 You can directly download the distribution [here](https://pan.baidu.com/s/11gzCNm6S3eqzBmSegk0JaQ?pwd=z433).
 Put distributions under 'data/dist/'.